 National Pizza Month

 Even if you only choose one activity off this list of things to do with your kids in October, this one's sure to be the huge hit.
 Put on your aprons and head to Italy when you make pizza with your kids.
 Don't want to make a full pizza?
 English Muffin pizzas are the answer.
-For gluten-free households, bake up some of the best gluten-free pizza recipes.

 Breast Cancer Awareness Month

 Think pink and introduce your kids to age-appropriate charity work during Breast Cancer Awareness Month.
 Even if you or someone you love has not been affected by breast cancer, you can still take this time to talk to your older kids about helping others.
 You'll be well on your way to raising a charitable child who's empathetic toward others.

 It's easy to see the word "energy" and automatically think of how much energy your kids have.
 But National Energy Action Month is focused on saving energy -- the planet's not your children's!
 Teach your kids practical energy conservation tips this month so that they can begin saving energy today.
 Conduct a home energy audit and let them walk through the process with you so they can see for themselves where energy and your family's money are going right out the door.